All scholars are a bit mad.

 Follow your academic experience with academic or extracurricular activities

-This section should also be targeted and the activities should specifically for the domain you are targeting for.
+This section should also be targeted and the activities should specifically be for the domain you are targeting.

 For example, if the scholarship emphasizes computer programming, do not list your volunteer hours for community service.
 Instead, fill it up with a dated list of all the programming competitions you have won and the applications you have created.